-Addressing Sexual Misconduct

-Brochure- You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
+Addressing Sexual Misconduct Brochure-You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
 This brochure also outlines the disciplinary process, sanctioning and protective measures that can be taken to protect victims.

-It's On Us - The It's On Us Campaign aims to increase awareness around sexual violence, our individual roles in preventing it and resources to help survivors.
-A variety of events are held across campus which have included film screenings, Bystander Intervention trainings, pledge signings, tabling to disperse information on Title IX and resources such as the Sexual Assault Support Advocates, and a massive marketing campaign is distributed.
+It's On Us - The It's On Us Campaign aims to increase awareness around sexual violence, our individual roles in preventing it and ces to help survivors.
+A variety of events are held across campus which have included film screenings, Bystander Intervention trainings, pledge sigr ings, tabling to disperse information on Title IX and resource the Victim/Survivor a massive market distributed.